Is Oracle Pruning the True Oracle?: Introduction

-(1) Oracle pruning is extensively taken as the basis for many pruning algorithms.
-Its validity is of great significance but has not been systematically studied for deep neural networks.
-This paper fills the gap.

-(2) Methodologically, we present an analysis framework based on Kendall correlation (Sec.~\ref{subsec:correlation_analysis_method}), and two proposed metrics (anomaly ratio, counterexample ratio; Sec.~\ref{subsec:anomaly_ratio_counerexample_ratio}) to examine the validity of oracle pruning, which can also be used to evaluate the validity of other pruning criteria.

-(3) Empirically, we conduct \textit{extensive} experiments (37K models are trained) to analyze the correlation between the pruned train loss and final test performance.
-The results, to our surprise, suggest that the pruned train loss shows \textit{weak-or-none correlation} \textit{w.r.t.}~the final test performance, challenging the validity of oracle pruning~(Sec.~\ref{subsec:results_oracle_pruning}).

-(4) We present further evidence to show that it is the increased task complexity (such as more challenging datasets, and more complicated networks ) that renders oracle pruning ineffective (Sec.~\ref{sec:why_oracle_pruning_ineffective}).
-The result implies, that for pruning real-world models that require a retraining process, the 3rd step (retraining) \textit{must} be accounted for when designing the 2nd step (pruning)~(Sec.~\ref{sec:retraining_must_be_considered}).
+Our contributions in this work are as follows: (1) Oracle pruning is extensively taken as the basis for many pruning algorithms.
+Its validity is of great significance, but has not been systematically studied for deep neural networks.
+This paper fills the gap; (2) Methodologically, we present an analysis framework based on Kendall correlation (Sec.~\ref{subsec:correlation_analysis_method}), and two proposed metrics (anomaly ratio, counterexample ratio; Sec.~\ref{subsec:anomaly_ratio_counerexample_ratio}) to examine the validity of oracle pruning, which can also be used to evaluate the validity of other pruning criteria under the retraining paradigm; (3) Empirically, we conduct extensive experiments (37K models are trained) to analyze the correlation between the pruned train loss and final test performance.
+The results, to our surprise, suggest that the pruned train loss poses weak-or-none correlation \textit{w.r.t.}~the final test performance, challenging the validity of oracle pruning (Sec.~\ref{subsec:results_oracle_pruning}); (4) We present further evidence to show that it is the increasing task complexity (such as more challenging datasets, and more complicated networks) that renders oracle pruning ineffective (Sec.~\ref{sec:why_oracle_pruning_ineffective}).